schoko11/KEKO-Kemper-Control/README.md

 KEKO is based on and made with Open Stage Control (https://openstagecontrol.ammd.net) OSC (in short for openstagecontrol) is a Server Client Application.

 This Project is made and designed on a 24" Touchscreen and allows you to control a lot of the Parameters the Kemper has to offer.
+Nevertheless the GUI is setup by percentages of screensize, meaning the ratio between the object is the same on every viewing Device.

 **To use KEKO you need a really good midi connection and Touchscreen or a connection to the Network where the Server is running.**